naparuba/tanuki-www/content/pages/docs/agent/http.md

 Queries that support this will mention it specifically, however the use of this feature is the same for all.
-If supported, the query will set an HTTP header "X-Consul-Index".
+If supported, the query will set an HTTP header "X-XXX-Index".
 This is an opaque handle that the client will use.

 To cause a query to block, the query parameters "?wait=\<interval\>&index=\<idx\>" are added to a request.
 The "?wait=" query parameter limits how long the query will potentially block for.
 It not set, it will default to 10 minutes.
 It can be specified in the form of "10s" or "5m", which is 10 seconds or 5 minutes respectively.
-The "?index=" parameter is an opaque handle, which is used by Consul to detect changes.
-The  "X-Consul-Index" header for a query provides this value, and can be used to wait for changes since the query was run.
+The "?index=" parameter is an opaque handle, which is used by XXX to detect changes.
+The  "X-XXX-Index" header for a query provides this value, and can be used to wait for changes since the query was run.

-When provided, Consul blocks sending a response until there is an update that could have cause the output to change, and thus advancing the index.
+When provided, XXX blocks sending a response until there is an update that could have cause the output to change, and thus advancing the index.
 A critical note is that when the query returns there is **no guarantee** of a change.
 It is possible that the timeout was reached, or that there was an idempotent write that